Covve/covve.github.io/_posts/2017-05-05-Pet-projects-day-3.md

 ---
 layout: post
-title:  Pet project day - April 17 - Watson, chatbots, event stores and cross platform dev ops
+title:  Pet project day - April 17 - Watson, event sourcing and cross platform dev ops
 categories: Engineering
 cover: /images/blog/2017-05-05-Pet-projects-day-3/petproject.png
 author: ap
 ---
 The last Friday of each month is Pet Project day over here at Covve.
 Giving ourselves the time to experiment with new and exciting technologies, try out new approaches or just scratch that technological itch.

-April's pet projects included a bottom up review of cross platform devops, and experimentation with Watson and event sourcing.
+April's pet projects included a bottom up review of cross platform devops and experimentation with Watson and event sourcing.
 <!--more-->

 ### Iasonas: Cross platform app devops